 - 70 gr/ 20 lb weight

-Buying Guide for the Best Paper For Alcohol Markers
+Buying Guide for the Choosing Best Paper For Your Alcohol Marker Art

 To pick out the best paper for alcohol markers, you need to study the qualities of each product, and determine its usefulness for you.
 To better understand how useful the product can be for your artistic endeavors, there are certain qualities you need to consider closely for all your options.